-I’ve seen so many incorrect videos about this topic online that I thought I’d go ahead and show you the correct way to install a GoPro surfboard mount.
-This blog post will show you two methods of installing a GoPro surfboard mount; the recommended method and the universal method.
+I’ve seen so many incorrect videos about this topic online, so thought I’d show you the correct way to install a GoPro surfboard mount.
+We’ll discuss two installation methods; the recommended method and the universal method.
 If you’re not able to do the first, you’ll definitely be able to do the second.

 - 1 x GoPro surfboard mount kit, which should include…